apigeoneer/100-days-of-code/r1-log.md

 ### R1D11
 Added a drawer menu to a new #F1 app I started working on.
 The Toolbar variable in the MainActivity is taking a toll on me.
 Idk what's wrong with it.
 Kindly share suggestions, if any.

+###R1D12
+Added few more elements to the drawer menu, & animations to the entry & exit of fragments in the app.
+Brushed up HTML & CSS fundamentals by practicing on Codedamn.